DelbyPicnic/Rack/README.md

 ## Comparison to VCVRack

-* Reworked and greatly optimised user interface rendering.
+* Reworked and greatly optimised user interface rendering, layout and event handling.

 * Multithreaded audio/signal processing.

-* Individual plugins are being forked and optimised if it is neccessary.
+* Individual plugins are being forked and optimised if it is necessary.

 * Only stereo audio output is supported.
-VCVRack Bridge is not supported. **A patch will not run unless there's an Audio Out module with a valud output device.** This is likely to be improved in future but is not a high priority task at the moment.
+VCVRack Bridge is not supported. **A patch will not run unless there's an Audio Out module with a valid output device.** This is likely to be improved in future but is not a high priority task at the moment.

 * Engine sample rate must match the audio output sample rate (and will change automatically when changing the output sample rate).
-Some modules have been configure to work most efficiently when the sample rate is set to **48000 Hz**, which should be used to avoid CPU-intensive resampling.
+Some modules have been configured to work most efficiently when the sample rate is set to **48000 Hz**, which should be used to avoid CPU-intensive resampling.
 When loading existing patches, make sure that engine and audio output sample rates match.

 * Some visual effects are turned off or simplified.
 This may change in future, but in general due to constrained CPU resources, audio processing and UI performance is the main priority.

 ## Platforms

-Currently the development is done using ASUS Tinker Board, with Raspberry Pi 3 being the second main supported platform.
+Currently, the development is done using ASUS Tinker Board, with Raspberry Pi 3 being the second main supported platform.
 There's a lot of similar ARM-based boards that should work too.
-On desktop, the development is done on macOS, and I guess Linux should be supported as well but it's not being tested.
+On the desktop, the development is done on macOS, and I guess Linux should be supported as well but it's not being tested.

-OpenGL ES will be used on ARM boards for for rendering, OpenGL will be used on desktop.
+OpenGL ES will be used on ARM boards for rendering, OpenGL will be used on desktops.

 ### Performance

-ARM-based hardware is not able to run complex patches that are possible on desktop.
+ARM-based hardware is not able to run complex patches that are possible on a desktop.
 Some modules may perform better and some worse.
 Only a few of the plugins have been checked for possible optimisations and optimised so far.
 See below and ensure to install an optimised version if it's available.

 Currently, Rack will spawn 3 audio processing threads (because Raspberry Pi and Tinker Board have 4 CPU cores) and will attempt to assing higher priority to them (requires the user to have appropriate permissions).
-More details on configuring system for better performance and to ensure uninterrupted audio will be added later.
+More details on configuring operating system for better performance and to ensure uninterrupted audio will be added later.

 Please note that Tinker Board that I'm currently using for development is about twice faster than Raspberry Pi 3.
 Also, make sure your board has proper active cooling.
 Without it, all these boards get quite hot under heavy load and that will cause CPU frequency to reduce very quickly.